 Zoning Ordinance Rewrite

-- The Zoning Ordinance is the primary implementation tool for the 2019 General Plan.
+- The Zoning Ordinance is the primary implementation tool for the 2019 Comprehensive Plan.

-- It contains an added level of specificity that is based on the community’s vision as expressed in the goals, policies and actions of the 2019 General Plan.
+- It contains an added level of specificity that is based on the community’s vision as expressed in the goals, policies and actions of the 2019 Comprehensive Plan.

-- The overhaul project, which kicked off in September 2019, is expected to take approximately 24 months.
+- The rewrite project, which kicked off in September 2019, is expected to take approximately 24 months.

-- Input from the Board, advisory bodies, various departments, community and industry groups, and the Zoning Ordinance Action Group will be factored into the final product.
+- Input from the Board of Supervisors, advisory bodies, various departments and community and professional groups will also be factored into the final product.

-- A number of Zoning Ordinance Amendments have been rolled into the overhaul project.
+- A number of Zoning Ordinance Amendments have been rolled into the rewrite project.

 The main focus areas of the Zoning Ordinance Rewrite include:

-- Implementation of the new comprehensive plan vision, especially the Urban Policy Area (UPA), which involves new place types with densities, standards, building forms, and infrastructure that have yet to be realized in Loudoun County.
+- Implementation of the new comprehensive plan vision, including the Urban Policy Area, which involves new place types with densities, standards, building forms, and infrastructure that have yet to be realized in Loudoun County.

 - Modernization: revising land uses and definitions to reflect the current marketplace, reevaluating parking ratios and calculations, update lot and building standards, and aligning how the County administers planned unit developments with modern practice.